Last updated on August 12th, 2026 at 09:50 pm

 The logic is straightforward.
 You receive payment today based on performance, status, or results that are expected to hold true over time.
 If those assumptions turn out to be wrong, or if you behave in a way the contract prohibits, the paying party wants the ability to get that money back.

 A clawback clause is a contract provision that requires the recipient of money, compensation, or benefits to return some or all of that money to the paying party if a specific trigger event occurs.
 Common triggers include early departure, misconduct, financial restatements, or customer cancellations.
+Our guide on what makes a contract a valid agreement covers the underlying enforceability principles a clawback clause, like any other clause, depends on.

-Clawback vs Malus: Understanding the Difference
+Clawback vs malus: understanding the difference

 These two terms are often confused, and the distinction matters practically.